niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] `DocumentFilePathText` - Add a note that this is needed for XML schemas.
 Not required for JSON only representations or required to maintain transformation capabilities? **It's just a way  to specify a schema document pile layout in a CMF file**

+Agree that the field is needed, just think JSON people who get all namespaces combined in one schema might not immediately understand it's needed if you want to be able to generate the XSD transformation, since each XSD namespace goes to it's own schema and they don't all go into the same directory.

 ## 4.3 Component class

 - [ ] Keywords, example content, and usage fields?

+- [ ] Should `DeprecatedIndicator` somehow have a default value of false, even though we don't allow defaults?
+  - [ ] We use `xs:token` so literal values get modified by a validating parser anyway and not modified by some other parsers, so we break our own rule / reason for not allowing defaults here.
+  - [ ] We might not have default values (NDR prohibits these) but we have default assumptions.
+If deprecatedIndicator doesn't appear, we'll assume it to be false.
+If augmentableIndicator doesn't appear, we'll assume it to be true?
+False?
+Is it better to make these explicit?

+- [ ] Drop Figure 4-6?
+There is no CMF or XSD representation of a Component, so this might be confusing.

+- [ ] CMF to XSD table - Only mentions mappings to element or attribute declarations, not complex or simple types.

 ## 4.4 Class class

 - [ ] Do we have any abstract classes? **The NIEM model does not.
 CMF does, though**

+Does the NDR allow abstract classes?

 - [ ] Don't we also have an Augmentation class?
 Name ends with `AugmentationType`, extends `structures:AugmentationType`, definition begins with "...", etc. **Augmentation CCCs do not have corresponding model objects**